ros-tooling/libstatistics_collector/QUALITY_DECLARATION.md

 ### Direct Runtime non-ROS Dependency [5.iii]

-`libstatistics_collector` has no run-time or build-time dependencies that need to be considered for this declaration.
+`libstatistics_collector` has no non-ROS runtime or build-time dependencies that need to be considered for this declaration.

 ## Platform Support [6]